We recently sat down with Medisanté‘s CEO, Gilles Lunzenfichter, to talk about Connected Care for Remote Patient Monitoring.

 - Vendor-agnostic device management enables technical teams to keep device deployment simple and secure at scale for care teams and patients.

-A few topics discussed:
+A few topics were discussed:

 - The importance of seamless device interoperability with health IT systems in remote patient monitoring (RPM).
 The myth that the device connectivity of the future will rely on device vendors’ mobile apps on the consumer smartphone is about to be dispelled.